How to Fix Inaccessible Hard Drive and Recover Lost Data on Windows 10/8/7/XP

 How to Fix: Drive is not accessible.
 Access is denied.

-The 'access is denied' error message that you get looks like the following picture, right?
+The 'drive is not accessible, access is denied' error message that you get looks like the following picture, right?

 What you get may not be a "E" drive.
 Instead, it could be "D:\ is not accessible", "G:\ is not accessible", or something like that.